CoolHandDev/go-mssql-runner/README.md

 This contains the list of script files that contain DML for the business logic.
 The files should reside under a /process folder relative to the configuration file.

-**Warning**: Do not place the GO tsql keyword in the script files.
+**Warning**: Do not place the GO T-SQL keyword in the script files.
 If there is a need for transaction isolation, then place the relevant logic in their own .sql file(s).

 #### Order of execution